-The independent directors of the Company meet regularly through the audit committee meetings which are scheduled quarterly at which non-independent directors and members of management are not in attendance.
+The independent directors of the Company meet regularly through the Audit Committee meetings which are scheduled quarterly.
+Non-independent directors and Management are not in attendance at such meetings.

-All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2012.
+All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2014, with the exception of Mr. Webster and Mr. Philpot, each of whom missed one meeting.